pere3353/omnifact_web/index.md

-# Welcome to Omnifact.

-Misinformation is circulating on social media.
-We need to stand up for truth.
+**More and more people are succombing to disinformation campaigns on social media.
+Watching friends and family fall victim to this manipulation is heartbreaking.**

+### Get Involved
+- Visit Github to create a new post, or modify one that's already in the catalog.
+- Use these posts to serve as a starting place for your outreach.

 ### Rules of Engagement
+- Be respectful.

-- Be respectful
+- Be concise.
 - Subjective statements should be kep to a minimum.
 - Objective claims needs to have a web citation.
 - Try to limit yourself to 1-2 sentences per citation.
+- Include a call-to-action if possible.

 ### Valid Sources

 Use [AllSides](https://www.allsides.com/unbiased-balanced-news) to vet the source.
+Far-left or far-right sources should be avoided.

 ### Posts